christophernarciso/Google_Cloud_Image_Uploader/README.md

 Webscraper that uses the Google Cloud Storage API to store images scraped from the web.
 All credits due to original scraper source, modified by me for suited needs.

 ## Usage
-Program stored images locally and in the cloud storage.
+Program stores images locally and in the cloud storage.
 Decision made incase it fails to upload.
-You can then simply upload the local copy.
+You can then simply upload the local folder copy.

 Scraper should grab multiple file types.
 At minimum .png

-1. Request a google service account credential.
+1. Request a google service account credential from your google bucket storage.
 Save as .json you will use this to access your storage.
-2. Import the proper parameters. e.g, --search basketball --amount 100
+2. Place the proper parameters. e.g, --search shiba --amount 100

 ## Output